llm-bible/llm-bible.github.io/_publications/sordoni2016iterative.markdown

 bibkey: sordoni2016iterative
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1606.02245"}
-tags: ['Model Architecture', 'Transformer', 'Attention Mechanism', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Transformer', 'Attention Mechanism', 'Model Architecture']
 ---
 We propose a novel neural attention architecture to tackle machine comprehension tasks, such as answering Cloze-style queries with respect to a